aimeos/aimeos-docs/src/config/mshop/product-manager.md

  	mpro."status" AS "product.status", mpro."ctime" AS "product.ctime",
  	mpro."mtime" AS "product.mtime", mpro."editor" AS "product.editor",
  	mpro."target" AS "product.target", mpro."dataset" AS "product.dataset",
- 	mpro."scale" AS "product.scale", mpro."config" AS "product.config"
+ 	mpro."scale" AS "product.scale", mpro."config" AS "product.config",
+ 	mpro."rating" AS "product.rating", mpro."ratings" AS "product.ratings"
  FROM "mshop_product" AS mpro
  :joins
  WHERE :cond